willi-esti/heimdall/docs/03-development-roadmap.md

 8. ✅ Set up custom logger with colorized output and log levels
 9. ✅ Implement log rotation to prevent log files from growing indefinitely
 10. ✅ Install and set up Swagger using `swagger-jsdoc` and `swagger-ui-express`
+11. ✅ Implement CORS middleware for cross-origin requests
+12. ✅ Improve error handling to prevent internal errors from leaking to clients

 ### 📋 **Remaining Tasks**
-11. ⏳ Create `Dockerfile` for the backend
+14. ⏳ Create `Dockerfile` for the backend
-12. ⏳ Create `docker-compose.yml` for backend and databaseng
+15. ⏳ Create `docker-compose.yml` for backend and database

 This document tracks all development phases, tasks, and their completion status for the Heimdall project.